-Description: This course emphasizes the acquisition and development of our Learning and Innovation Skills, specifically: problem solving, project quality, and presentation.
-Integrated Math 1 will cover the following topics: probability and data analysis, equations in one variable, graphing linear equations, linear systems, exponents, quadratic equations, and polynomials.
-There will be an emphasis on the acquisition of mathematical skills related to these topics and applying them in a real-world context.
-NCAA Clearinghouse Approved Course
+Description: This course emphasizes the acquisition and development of our Learning and Innovation Skills, specifically: problem solving, financial literacy, project quality, and presentation.
+Integrated Math 1 will cover the following topics: equations and inequalities in one variable, graphing linear equations, linear systems, exponents, quadratic equations, and polynomials.
+There will be an emphasis on the acquisition of mathematical skills related to these topics and applying them in a real-world context.NCAA Clearinghouse Approved Course